ebeahan/aeon-ztps/docs/source/getting-started-guide/getting-started-guide.rst

 ----------------
 :emphasis:`Stages: Remote-Bootstrap, Finally-Provision`

 The directory :literal:`/opt/aeonztps/etc/profiles` contains a subdirectory for each policy group.
-At present, there is only the :literal:`default` policy-group.
 The purpose of the group-policy is to instruct the Aeon-ZTP framework what to do on a per-NOS, per-model basis.

 There are two basic instructions you can provide the framework: